influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 #### Print a default configuration file

-The following commands print out a TOML-formatted configuration with all available options set to their default values.
+The following commands print out a TOML-formatted configuration with all available settings set to their default values.

 Meta configuration:
 ```